-Reversing the Resource Curse: Foreign Corruption Regulation and Economic Development
+Reversing the Resource Curse: Foreign Corruption Regulation and the Local Economic Benefits of Resource Extraction

-Keywords: Foreign Corruption Regulation; Foreign Corrupt Practices Act (FCPA); Economic Development; Natural Resource Extraction
+Keywords: Foreign Corruption Regulation, Foreign Corrupt Practices Act (FCPA), Natural Resource Extraction, Nighttime Luminosity, Governance

 JEL Classification: F50, F60, K2, M4, O1